Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 +++
+title = "Phel: the Lisp that compiles to PHP" description = "The new Functional Programming language build-in PHP."
+[taxonomies]
+tags = [ "software", "functional-programming", "lisp", "php" ]
+[extra]
-title = "Phel: the Lisp that compiles to PHP" description = "The new functional language.
-Fully interoperability with PHP 🚀" [taxonomies] tags = [ "software", "functional-programming", "lisp", "php" ] [extra] static_thumbnail = "/images/blog/2021-02-01/cover.jpg"
+subtitle = "The new functional language.
+Fully interoperability with PHP 🚀" static_thumbnail = "/images/blog/2021-02-01/cover.jpg"
 +++

 ![blog-cover](/images/blog/2021-02-01/cover.jpg)

-The new FP language build-in PHP.
+The new Functional Programming language build-in PHP.
 Check it out!

 <!-- more -->